 5.5.2 Reliability Unit Commitment (RUC) Process

 (1) The RUC process recommends commitment of Generation Resources, to match ERCOT’s forecasted Load including Direct Current Tie (DC Tie) Schedules and RUC Ancillary Service Demand Curves (ASDCs), subject to all transmission constraints and Resource performance characteristics.
-The RUC process takes into account Resources already committed in the Current Operating Plans (COPs), Resources already committed in previous RUCs, and Off-Line Available Resources having a start-up time of one hour or less.
+The RUC process takes into account Resources already committed in the Current Operating Plans (COPs), Resources already committed in previous RUCs, Resources showing a Resource Status of DRRS in the COP, and Off-Line Available Resources having a start-up time of one hour or less.
 For On-Line Energy Storage Resources (ESRs), using RUC duration requirements for energy and Ancillary Services, RUC-projected dispatch for energy and Ancillary Service in one interval shall respect the ESR’s minimum and maximum State of Charge (SOC) values from the COP, while incorporating any adjustments under paragraph (20)(d) below.
 In addition, using the Ancillary Service Deployment Factors and their respective deployment duration requirements, the SOC required to support these dispatch levels for energy and Ancillary Services will match as closely as possible the difference between the adjusted COP values of the next interval’s Hour Beginning Planned SOC (HBSOC) and the current interval’s HBSOC.
 The formulation of the RUC objective function must employ penalty factors on violations of security constraints and violations of ESR COP HBSOC.
 The objective of the RUC process is to minimize costs based on the Resource costs described in paragraphs (12) through (16) below.
 ESR energy dispatch costs and Ancillary Service Offer costs are not included in the RUC objective function.

-(2) ERCOT shall create an ASDC for each Ancillary Service for use in RUC.
+(2) ERCOT shall create an ASDC for each Ancillary Service for use in RUC, except DRRS.
 The ASDCs for each Ancillary Service for use in RUC shall be substantively the same as the ASDCs defined in Section 4.4.12, Determination of Ancillary Service Demand Curves for the Day-Ahead Market and Real-Time Market.
 Specific to RUC, the ASDC for Non-Spinning Reserve (Non-Spin) shall not extend beyond the Ancillary Service Plan for Non-Spin for the relevant Operating Hour.
 ERCOT shall post the ASDCs for RUC to the ERCOT website following each execution of the RUC process.

 (3) ERCOT shall post the following Ancillary Service Deployment Factor data on the ERCOT website: